 The current proportions of the modern ideal cut owe a debt to the timeless charm of the good old European cut, the cut that inspired Marcel Tolkowsky, Henry Morse and others to experiment with angles and facets in their search for the Ideal Cut.

-Rose cut diamonds were introduced as early as the 1500's and were popular until the early 1900's when the cutting technique improved to allow for more complicated and precise cuts.
-To some the shape of a rose cut diamond resembles the petals of a rose bud - hence the name.
+Rose-cut diamonds were introduced in the 1500s and were popular until the early 1900's when the cutting technique improved to allow for more complicated and precise cuts.
+The shape of a rose cut diamond after few drinks resemble the petals of a rosebud, the fact that gave the stone its name.